Training and safety

 Walkers aged 17 years or under must be accompanied by an experienced adult hill walker.

-All the walks are supported by marshals and guides who will give you an introduction on the route and what to look out for.
+All the walks are supported by marshals and guides who will support you along the route and ensure you stay on course.

 Code of conduct and preserving the environment: at the start of each trek you will be briefed on complying with a code of conduct for the national parks and the mountains.

 In order to create a pleasant event for all walkers, numbers will be limited.
-You will venture along dedicated routes that have been created to ensure there is minimum damage to the area and to ensure that there is no undue impact on the environment.
+You will venture along dedicated routes and public rights of way, that have been created to ensure there is minimum damage to the area and to ensure that there is no undue impact on the environment.

 Double check the registration time for your trek (which will be highlighted in your essential information pack).
 For health and safety reasons we run a strict check in time and anyone who arrives after registration is closed will be unable to take part.